 The design principles for complementary design features to deal with DECs do not necessarily need to incorporate the same degree of conservatism as those applied to the design up to and including DBAs.
-However, there should be reasonable assurance that the complementary design features will function as designed when called upon.
+However, the design authority should provide reasonable assurance that the complementary design features will function as designed when called upon.